Delta Reserve vs SW Priority

 Delta Reserve wins at all practical spend levels

-At any annual spend level, Delta Reserve wins on ongoing value because its annual benefits ($1825/yr in tracked credits minus $650 AF) dominate.
+At any annual spend level, Delta Reserve wins on ongoing value because its annual benefits (~$913/yr in realistically usable credits minus $650 AF) dominate.
 The earning rates are nearly identical so spending more doesn't shift the outcome — both cards earn similarly per dollar spent.

 Break-even calculated on year-2+ ongoing value (benefits + earning − annual fee).
 Year-one welcome bonus math is separate — see the value scenarios table above.